dodyvirgiawan/micro-frontend-poc/README.md

 `Disclaimer: This is my opinion.`

-- `single-spa.js` is more `opinionated`, has more additional features (because it directly solves the problem of multi framework MFE)
+- `single-spa.js` is more `opinionated`, has more additional features (because it directly solves the problem of multi framework MFE).
+Haven't tried it myself, so this conclusion might be premature, will try it in near future.

 - `Webpack Module Federation` is `unopinionated`.
 It starts with the problem of sharing modules, but ultimately act as a tool at core to share module.
 But can be solved in MFE as well (build time, run time).
 This is unopinionated, and I think is the best solution right now, because most project is already built with webpack that is already integrated with module federation plugin.